2022 SWPA Convention

 Professor of Psychology, East Stroudsburg University

-Dr. Bonnie Greed is an experimental psychologist who specializing in research in the Science of Success, particularly as it relates to academic achievement and reducing recidivism.
+Dr. Bonnie Green is an experimental psychologist who specializing in research in the Science of Success, particularly as it relates to academic achievement and reducing recidivism.
 Through the application of cognitive development, psychometrics, and mathematical modeling, Bonnie is seeking ways to improve educational access, achievement, and success for ALL students, Kindergarten through college, while also seeking ways to assure a healthy transition for people re-entering society following incarceration.
 Dr. Green currently serves as a Program Director for the National Science Foundation under the Division of Undergraduate Education.

 Woodcock Institute Keynote Address